By interacting with the body’s endocannabinoid system, cannabinoids like THC and CBD beneficially affect various crucial functions.

 Unlike other cannabinoids, cannabidiol (CBD) does not interact directly with cannabinoid receptors.
 Instead, it affects endocannabinoid levels.

 Current research asserts that CBD works by preventing enzymes from breaking down endocannabinoids, allowing them to exert a stronger and longer effect than they otherwise would have.
 Some investigators also suspect that CBD binds with a kind of endocannabinoid receptor that hasn’t yet been discovered.

-Through its actions in the body, CBD can help with a slew of issues, including anxiety, insomnia, pain, and inflammation.
+Research suggests that through its actions in the body, CBD may help with a slew of issues.
 How you use CBD impacts what issues it’s targeting.

-For example, if you use CBD topicals like Crescent Canna’s CBD Freeze Roller or CBD Recovery Cream, CBD will directly target endocannabinoids in the area it’s applied through your skin’s pores, making it effective for issues like pain and inflammation.
+For example, if you use CBD topicals like Crescent Canna’s CBD Freeze Roller or CBD Recovery Cream, CBD will directly target endocannabinoids in the area it’s applied through your skin’s pores, helping reduce issues like pain and inflammation.

-If you take CBD Drops, they’ll be more effective for internal issues, or general body issues, like anxiety and insomnia, increasing the number of endocannabinoids in your brain.
+If you take CBD Drops, they’ll be more effective for internal issues, or general body issues, like reducing stress by increasing the number of endocannabinoids in your brain.

 THC and the Endocannabinoid System